Our Verdict

 Clarity

-It's hard to come up with any downsides regarding the clarity of the Vortex Diamondback HD 8x42.
-However, we'd say that the very edges of the image lose a bit of clarity, but this never negatively impacted our viewing experience.
-Additionally, when looking towards the sun (and "towards" is the operative word here, we feel obligated to state the obvious that one should never look directly into the sun, especially when using binoculars), the lens produced yellow glares on the edges of the image slightly and a subtle haze.
-Here again, however, we never felt like that glare or haze significantly impacted our experience using these bins.
+We noticed the very edges of the image lose a bit of clarity, but this didn't impact our viewing experience too much.
+Additionally, when looking towards the sun (and “towards” is the operative word here, we feel obligated to state the obvious that one should never look directly into the sun, especially when using binoculars), the lens produced yellow glares on the edges of the image slightly and a subtle haze.
+Here again, however, we didn't feel that the glare or haze significantly impacted our experience using these binos.

 Brightness